zuozhenggh/learning-library/developer-library/move-improve-application-adb/load-application-test-performance/load-application-test-performance.md

   There are 128 concurrent users making inserts and updates.
 We will measure users, transactions per minute (TPM) and transactions per second (TPS).
 It will run for 1 minute, 30 seconds, ie: -rt 1.30.

 7. Replace with your own wallet and service names.
-   Ensure the directory location of your wallet zip and service   name is correct.  ie: replace Wallet_ATPLABTEST with your own wallet file name, and atplabtest_tp service with your own service name.
+   Ensure the directory location of your wallet zip and service   name is correct.  ie: replace WalletATPLABTEST with your own wallet file name, and atplabtesttp service with your own service name.

    Note that the schema is **soe**.  ie: -u soe.
 The soe schema password is **Welcome#2018**.
    If you want to change the password or the user is locked, log in to sqlplus or SQL Developer and enter: